Flash storage and copy data management helped women's health website Lifescript adopt a DevOps strategy that is...

 Flash, copy data management form DevOps strategy

 Lifescript actually implemented Actifio before switching to all-flash.
 Lifescript started with an Actifio CDS data center appliance running at a managed third-party site.
 Now, it uses Actifio Sky virtual appliances to bridge primary and secondary data centers.
-Sky handles replication between Pure arrays, enabling disaster recovery for the company's VMware and Microsoft SQL Server applications.
+Sky handles replication between a Pure Storage flash array in each data center, enabling disaster recovery for the company's VMware and Microsoft SQL Server applications.

 "The primary reason [for going to Actifio]," Hogan said, "was the economies of copy data management, being able to spin up replicas, and move and replicate data easily."